ishanverma123/DevOpSec/README.md

 ## Core Capabilities

-- Secrets encryption at rest with authenticated encryption support in backend crypto utilities.
+- Secrets are encrypted when they are not in use, and backend crypto utilities support authenticated encryption.
-- Role-based access control on API routes with runtime permission checks.
+- Role-based access control on API routes with checks for permissions at runtime.
-- Immutable audit logging for authentication, secret access, updates, and governance actions.
+- Unchangeable audit logs for authentication, secret access, updates, and governance actions.
-- Secret lifecycle controls including access, assignment, rotation workflow, and revoke flow.
+- Secret lifecycle controls, such as access, assignment, rotation workflow, and revoke flow.
-- Risk insights endpoint for security posture visibility.
+- Risk insights endpoint to see how secure your system is.
-- CI/CD with GitHub Actions for backend deployment to Elastic Beanstalk and frontend deployment to S3.
+- CI/CD with GitHub Actions to deploy the backend to Elastic Beanstalk and the frontend to S3.

 ## Tech Stack